Dogs Barking at Birds: Why It Happens (and How to Stop It)

 Rather than trying to stop the barking after it starts, it's often more effective to change how your dog feels about seeing birds.

-Counterconditioning is a behavior modification technique that pairs a trigger—in this case, birds—with something your dog loves, such as high-value treats.
+This is known as counterconditioning—a behavior modification technique that pairs a trigger (in this case, birds) with something your dog loves, such as high-value treats.
+Over time, your dog learns that birds predict good things instead of excitement or frustration.

 3. Use Desensitization to Set Your Dog Up for Success

-Instead of exposing your dog to situations that overwhelm them, gradually introduce birds at an intensity they can comfortably handle.
+Desensitization works hand in hand with counterconditioning.
+Instead of exposing your dog to situations that overwhelm them, gradually introduce birds at an intensity they can comfortably handle while continuing to pair calm observations with high-value treats.
+This helps your dog build positive associations with birds without becoming overwhelmed.

 4. Reinforce the Behaviors You Want to See